Submittal Guidelines And General Fire Safety Requirements For the Use of Tents and Membrane Structures

 Definitions: Tent – a structure, enclosure or shelter, with or without sidewalls or drops, constructed of fabric or pliable material supported by any manner except by air or the contents that it protects.
 Membrane Structure – Air supported or air-inflated structure.

-To apply for a tent permit that meets the above requirements to be constructed within the city limits of Gastonia, below are two ways a tent permit can be applied for during regular business hours:
+To apply for a tent permit that meets the above requirements to be constructed within the city limits of Gastonia, look before for submittal instructions:

 3. Combustible material such as hay, straw, shaving or similar material shall not be located within any tent or membrane structure used for assembly purposes or cooking.